mort666/bw-clients/apps/desktop/desktop_native/macos_provider/README.md

 We’ve written a Swift-based native autofill-extension.
 It’s bundled in the app-bundle in PlugIns, similar to the safari-extension.

 This swift extension currently communicates with our Electron app through IPC based on a unix socket.
-The IPC implementation is done in Rust and utilized through RustFFI + NAPI bindings.
+The IPC implementation is done in Rust and utilized through UniFFI + NAPI bindings.

 Footnotes: